townofchapelhill/chccs-post-update/README.md

 ## retrieve-patrons.py
 Retrieve all patron records that are not marked for delete
 ### Input
-via the Sierra API - retrive patron record
+via the Sierra API - retrieve patron record

 Note: Ptype=15 are CHCCS students and staff